olamhiwepo/forbes-2022-Analysis/README.md

 # forbes-2022-Analysis
-# An EDA project using python and PowerBI to analyze data
+# An EDA project using python to analyze data

 By Afolayan Ayomide